nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 The `<mo>` element is used to denote operators.
 The definition of an operator is loose and it can mean the actual mathematical operators plus (+), minus (&minus;), times (&centerdot;) and divided by (/).

-In MathML it also means different parentheses and some symbols.
-For example the parenthesis `<mo>(</mo>`, curly bracket `<mo>{</mo>` or three dots `<mo>...</mo>` are operators.
+In MathML it also means different parentheses.
+For example the parenthesis `<mo>(</mo>` and curly bracket `<mo>{</mo>`.

 The same character can be used in a different meaning based on the context.
-For example the comma can be part of a number, but in a sequence the comma is an operation:
+For example the comma can be part of a number, but in a sequence the comma is an operation.

+For example the sequence $\{1,2,3,...\}$ written in MathML:
 ```html
 <mo>{</mo>
 <mn>1</mn>